Pratik8808/Fitness-chatbot/README.md

 Streamlit: Used for building the interactive web interface.
 CSV: Stores user inputs and chatbot responses, providing a conversation history.

-1.Clone or download the repository: git clone https://github.com/yourusername/fitness-chatbot.git
+1.Clone or download the repository- git clone https://github.com/yourusername/fitness-chatbot.git

 2.cd fitness-chatbot